 ICAG Results: How to Check, Understand, and Act on Your Exam Results

-Every diet, thousands of candidates refresh resultchecker.icagh.org wondering when results land, what the codes mean, and what to do next.
-This guide explains how to check your ICAG results, what every code means, what counts as a pass, and exactly what to do — whether you passed or failed.
+The complete guide to ICAG results: how to check them, what every code on the screen means, what counts as a pass, and exactly what to do next, whether you passed or you did not.

 - Where to check